wavefrontHQ/docs/pages/doc/logging_send_logs.md

         </store>
       </match>
       ```
-  1. Tag the logs with the application and service name as part of preprocessing.
-Otherwise, the Wavefront proxy adds the service and application tags to the log data and assigns the value `none`.
+  1. As part of preprocessing, tag the logs with the application and service name to ensure you can drill down from traces to logs.
+By default, the Wavefront proxy adds the `service` and `application` tags to the log data and assigns the value `none`.

-### Best Practices
+  2. (Optional)If you're already using a logging solution, specify alternate strings required and optional log properties in the [proxy configuration file](logging_proxy_configurations.html)

+### Limits for Logs

 If logs exceed the maximum character limit for a message, tag, or value, the Wavefront proxy drops the logs.
 Ensure that your logs are within the given limits.
-See [How Do I track Data Blocked by the Wavefront Proxy](logging_faq.html#how-do-i-track-data-blocked-by-the-wavefront-proxy).
+See [How Do I Track Data Blocked by the Wavefront Proxy](logging_faq.html#how-do-i-track-data-blocked-by-the-wavefront-proxy).

 {% include note.html content="To increase the limits, ask your administrator to reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)." %}